blakeembrey/change-case/packages/change-case/README.md

 | `sentenceCase`    | `Two words` |
 | `snakeCase`       | `two_words` |
 | `trainCase`       | `Two-Words` |

+**Tip:** Change case assumes you are switching between different programming cases.
+It does not retain punctuation or other sensitivities.
+For example, `WOW!
+That's crazy.` would be `wowThatSCrazy` in camel case.
+If you're looking for a more generic title/sentence case library, consider trying [title-case](https://github.com/blakeembrey/change-case/blob/main/packages/title-case/README.md).

 All methods accept an `options` object as the second argument: